maharana3002-del/spicegrill-demo/README.md

 - Simulated ordering functionality
 - Demo reservation functionality

-It is not intended to process real customer orders, payments, or reservations.
+The website is not intended to process real customer orders, payments, or reservations.

 > **Unofficial Demo — Not affiliated with or endorsed by the restaurant.**